 We all know turmeric as a powerful anti-inflammatory spice, but one little-known benefit has to do with brain health, which is why it’s on the list of our favorite stress-busting foods.
 In one animal study, curcumin, the active ingredient in turmeric, helped to boost the Omega 3 fatty acid DHA, an essential fat for our brain health.
 This is especially important if you aren’t consuming much fish as DHA is found abundantly in fatty fish like salmon and mackerel.
 DHA is the most abundant fatty acid in our brain tissue, and lower levels of DHA have been linked to anxiety-like behavior.

-Consider adding turmeric to your smoothies, or give this FitOn PRO Creamy Turmeric Latte a try.
+Consider adding turmeric to your smoothies, or try making a yummy turmeric latte.

 #2 Fatty Fish